RazzleAi/razzle/README.md

 Razzle is a platform that enables developers to build software that is powered by natural language.
 We've designed this with a few core considerations in mind:

-1. **Multiple Languages Support (uniform API)**: Most tools available in the AI space are available majorl in python.
+1. **Multiple Languages Support (uniform API)**: Most tools available in the AI space are available majorly in python.
 We believe that this is a major barrier to entry for developers who are not familiar with python.
 We've designed Razzle to be language agnostic, allowing developers to build their software in any language they choose.
 We've also designed a uniform API that allows developers to build their software in any language they choose and still be able to use the same Razzle components.

     We currently support the following languages:
     - Typescript